 In July 2010, Network Protection Sciences, LLC ("NPS"), a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
-NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
-In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with Fortinet as the sole defendant.
-We have filed a motion to dismiss the case and a separate motion for summary judgment, both of which are pending.
-This case is currently scheduled for a jury trial starting in September 2013.
-We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case thereafter proceeded with Fortinet as the sole defendant.
+Between June and August 2013, we filed a number of pretrial motions with the Court.
+As a result of those motions, the Court found that NPS had engaged in litigation misconduct.
+The Court also granted our motion to strike NPS's expert report on the issue of damages.
+Shortly thereafter, in September 2013, NPS agreed to abandon the case and we did not make any payments related to this case.
+NPS and its principals furthermore agreed not to sue us on related patents.
+The litigation related to NPS is no longer material to us.

 In June 2012, we received a letter from SRI International, ("SRI") claiming that we infringed certain SRI patents.
 Subsequently, we filed a complaint in the United States District Court for the Northern District of California seeking declaratory relief and a judgment that the SRI patents were invalid, unenforceable and not infringed by any of our products or services.
 The case is proceeding in the United States District Court for the Northern District of California.
-The case is currently in the early stages, and we have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+The case is currently in the early stages, and we have determined that, as of this time, there is not a reasonable possibility that a material loss has been incurred.